Palisade: Ancient Greece and Rome

-Both the Greeks and Romans created palisades to protect their military camps.
+Both the ancient Greeks and Romans created palisades to protect their military camps.
 The Roman historian Livy describes the Greek method as being inferior to that of the Romans during the Second Macedonian War.
 The Greek stakes were too large to be easily carried and were spaced too far apart.
 This made it easy for enemies to uproot them and create a large enough gap in which to enter.
 In contrast, the Romans used smaller and easier to carry stakes which were placed closer together, making them more difficult to uproot.

 Precolumbian North America

 The Iroquoian peoples, who coalesced as tribes around the Great Lakes, often defended their settlements with palisades.
 Within the palisades the peoples lived in communal groups in numerous longhouses, sometimes in communities as large as 2,000 people.
 Archeological evidence of such palisades has been found at numerous 15th and 16th-century sites in both Ontario, Canada, and in New York, United States.

 Many settlements of the native Mississippian culture of the Midwestern United States used palisades.
 A prominent example is the Cahokia Mounds site in Collinsville, Illinois.
 A wooden stockade with a series of watchtowers or bastions at regular intervals formed a 2 mi enclosure around Monk's Mound and the Grand Plaza.
 Archaeologists found evidence of the stockade during excavation of the area and indications that it was rebuilt several times, in slightly different locations.
 The stockade seems to have separated Cahokia's main ceremonial precinct from other parts of the city, as well as being a defensive structure.

 Other examples include the Angel Mounds site in southern Indiana, Aztalan State Park in Wisconsin, the Kincaid site in Illinois, the Parkin site and the Nodena sites in northeastern Arkansas, and the Etowah site in Georgia.